angelomelonas/grpc-spring-boot-vue-chat/README.md

 ## Install and Run

 ##### gRPC-Web Chat
 Run `mvn clean install` to build and compile the project.
-This will also generate all the necessary Protocol Buffer files for the backend.
+This will also generate all the necessary Protocol Buffer files for the backend and frontend.

 #### Spring Boot Backend
 Simply run the `ChatApplication.java` as a normal Java application.
 This will start the server.
 See the `resources/application.properties` file for server details.